Hometown: Bloomington, Indiana

 What do you do when you’re not playing and teaching?

-I have a 13-year-old daughter who is a trumpet player and a great one at that — she was recently the first chair trumpet player in the MTSBOA Mid-State Gold Band!
+I have a teenage daughter who is a trumpet player and a great one at that — she was recently the first chair trumpet player in the MTSBOA Mid-State Gold Band!
 Being a parent is actually a tough balancing act with the symphony schedule.
 Most people might not realize the backwards lifestyle we have, as we are always working when most people are off — i.e., weekends/evenings, which means some weeks, especially when we rehearse all week with the choir in the evenings, I hardly get to see my daughter at all.

 I love anything outdoors — kayaking, hiking, biking.
 I love all of Nashville’s greenways and recently discovered the trails at Beaman Park.
 When I can, I try to catch up on some Netflix shows, including West Wing, House of Cards and Mad Men, to name a few.
 Also, I’ve been trying to slowly sample some of the many restaurants that are part of Nashville’s exploding culinary scene.